zwilsoncc/docs/pages/docs/features/now-cli.md

     </Column>
     <Column right>
       Let's you configure an alias for an existing deployment.
-You can read more about how to take the maximum of functionality out of this sub command {' '}
+You can read more about how to take the maximum of functionality out of this subcommand {' '}
       <InternalLink href="/docs/features/aliases">
         here